Kakhaber Tskhadadze

 Kakhaber Tskhadadze (კახაბერ ცხადაძე; born 7 September 1968) is a Georgian football manager and former player.
-He is the manager of Kazakhstani club Caspiy.
+He is the current manager of Azerbaijani club Gabala.

 As a player he was defender who notably played in the Bundesliga for Eintracht Frankfurt, in the Premier League for Manchester City and in the Russian Premier League for Spartak Moscow, Dynamo Moscow, Alania Vladikavkaz and Anzhi Makhachkala.
 He has also played for Metalurg Rustavi, Lokomotivi Tbilisi, Dinamo Tbilisi and GIF Sundsvall.
 He was capped 6 times by Soviet Union and 25 times for Georgia.

 Moving into management in 2001 he was initially player/manager of Lokomotivi Tbilisi, before returning to Dinamo Tbilisi in 2005.
-He has since gone on to manage Sioni Bolnisi, Standard Baku, Georgia U-21, Inter Baku, Georgia, FC Kairat, FC Ordabasy before returning once more to Dinamo in 2021.
+He has since gone on to manage Sioni Bolnisi, Standard Baku, Georgia U21, Inter Baku, Georgia, FC Kairat, FC Ordabasy before returning once more to Dinamo in 2021.

 Club career

 Tskhadadze's club career started in 1986 in Dinamo Tbilisi.
 He became known in Western Europe with German team Eintracht Frankfurt, who he joined in 1992.
 After a couple of successful seasons he gradually found himself struggling for a first team place, and in 1997 he joined Alania Vladikavkaz.
 After a short time he was bought by English team Manchester City, where he teamed up with fellow Georgians Murtaz Shelia (a former teammate) and Georgi Kinkladze.
 Tskhadadze's time at the Manchester club was fraught with injury forcing the team to buy other central defenders such as Andy Morrison.
 In March 2000 he was released from the club.
 He then played for Lokomotiv Tbilisi and Anzhi Makhachkala until he retired and was appointed head coach for Dinamo Tbilisi.